Julien Neaves – Editor

 #1 Terminator 2: Judgment Day

-And Cameron improved on the original in every way with this seminal work of sci fi perfection.
+And Cameron improved on the original in every way with this seminal work of Sci Fi perfection.
 If you have not seen T2 you have not lived!
 Oh my goodness.
 What is there not to love about this movie?
 Arnold kicks so much backside and takes so many names as the reprogrammed Terminator.
 His surrogate father/son relationship with John (Edward Furlong) is funny, tender and touching.
-Hamilton’s now buff, highly trained and slightly unhinged Sarah Connor is one of fiercest female characters ever put to film.
+Hamilton’s now buff, highly-trained and slightly unhinged Sarah Connor is one of the fiercest female characters ever put to film.
 And Robert Patrick’s liquid metal T-1000 is terrifying and an unprecedented work of special effects wizardry.

 Pick a scene.
 Any scene.
 The rescue of John from the mall and the truck/motorcycle chase?
 The rescue of Sarah from the mental institution?
 Sarah trying to kill Miles Dyson?
 The assault on Cyberdyne?
-The T800 firing the gattling gun at the police?
+The T-800 firing the gattling gun at the police?
 The epic final battle?
-The T800’s final sacrifice?
+The T-800’s final sacrifice?
 It is all 12 Flavours of Awesome Sauce!
-T2 is easily one of the best sci fi action films of all time and one of the greatest all time action films of any genre.
-If the 2019 Terminator reboot is even close to the quality of this movie masterpiece then Cameron would have done the franchise justice.
+T2 is easily one of the best Sci Fi action films of all time and one of the greatest all-time action films of any genre.

 So if you enjoyed this list how about a share?
 It will be greatly appreciated.
 For my ranking of all the Alien franchise movies you can click here.
 Hasta la vista baby!